lambe-lang/specification/README.md

 ### Do notation

 The `do` notation is a based on a recursive construction.
-For this purpose the syntax extension can express thanks to the following syntax extension:
+For this purpose the syntax extension can be express thanks to the following syntax extension:

 ```
 syntax do <n=ident> <- <a> ; <b=do>   { a >>= { n -> b } }